 This is definitely for the older preschool child (up to an adult), and may not be engaging for all, but our son Elliot started watching this when he was 4 year old.
 He LOVES the cute little characters with word bubbles and he LOVES learning about the science of biology, so this has been perfect!
 I really like it too because it helps me to learn as well!

 Go to their YouTube channel here.
 You can watch all of the videos in order on their playlist, and I highly recommend subscribing so that you can stay up to date with any new videos.

 I love having some simple shows for the kids to watch when I need them to be entertained and know that they are going to be learning and benefiting in some way.
 I know that some people feel that banning all technology and TV and screen time is a good idea, but that’s just not something that works in our family.
 By setting reasonable limits with screen time using routines, I feel like we have a very good balance in our household.

-With these apps, these YouTube playlists, some simple flashcards, and a library card, you can teach your little ones to read, write, do basic math, and basically know everything they need to know for kindergarten.
+With these apps, a few good YouTube playlists, some simple flashcards, and a library card, you can teach your little ones to read, write, do basic math, and basically know everything they need to know for kindergarten.
 Children’s brains are primed and ready for learning at a young age…much earlier than we would think.
 They crave stimulation, they love learning, and they need to be challenged in their zone of proximal development.
-Our youngest daughter is full on reading at the ripe old age of two, and these apps definitely played a role. (*I do think it’s important to set limits and have routines in place with technology use.)
+All of our children have learned to read at a young age, and technology definitely played a role. (*I do think it’s important to set limits and have routines in place with technology use.)

 In my opinion, most of the good apps out there are designed specifically for iOS devices, and I have made a note for each app that can only be used on an iOS device.
 I know the price tag on Android devices can be tempting, but if you want to have access to the most and the best apps, I highly recommend getting an ipad (like this ipad 4 for $345 or an ipad mini 1 for $235) over any other tablet.